Low-Cost Public Jenkins Server using Terraform and DigitalOcean

-My goal is to automate the infrastructure and setup of Jenkins so my time is spent on using Jenkins rather than setting it up.
-I also want this tutorial to be as affordable as possible so everyone can get started with little financial investment.
+My goal is to automate the infrastructure and setup of Jenkins, so my time is spent on using Jenkins rather than setting it up.
+I also want this tutorial to be affordable, so everyone can get started with little financial investment.

 By using Terraform, I can build and destroy the entire stack with a single command.